41 killer copywriting tips that'll improve any business fast.

 What you’ve got to say about your business isn’t important; what your audience needs to hear is.

-Most business owners have a million and one things that they want to get across.
+Most business owners have a million-and-one things that they want to get across.
+As a result, their copy comes across as me, me, me.
 Don’t make that mistake - forget about your agenda.

 Basically, make it super-easy for consumers to say ‘yes’ by putting the below into action:

 - Check your copy for any jargon.
 Be careful not to casually reference terms that might not be widely understood.